voilajsx/appkit/src/security/README.md

 ## 🤝 Contributing

-We welcome contributions\!
-Please see our [Contributing Guide](https://github.com/voilajs/appkit/blob/main/CONTRIBUTING.md) for details.
+We welcome contributions!
+Please see our
+[Contributing Guide](https://github.com/voilajs/appkit/blob/main/CONTRIBUTING.md)
+for details.